Johann Wolfgang von Goethe: Religion and politics

 Goethe showed interest in other religions, including Islam, although Karic suggests that attempts to claim Goethe for any religion "is a pointless, Sysiphean task".
 At age 23, Goethe wrote a poem about a river, originally part of a dramatic dialogue, which he published as a separate work called Mahomets Gesang ("Muhammad's Song").
 The poem's depiction of nature and forces within it is consonant with his Sturm und Drang years.
 In 1819, he published his West–östlicher Divan to ignite a poetic dialogue between East and West.

 Politically, Goethe described himself as a "moderate liberal".
-He was critical of the radicalism of Bentham and expressed sympathy for the prudent liberalism of François Guizot.
+He was critical of the radicalism of Bentham and expressed sympathy for the liberalism of François Guizot.
 At the time of the French Revolution, he thought the enthusiasm of the students and professors to be a perversion of their energy and remained skeptical of the ability of the masses to govern.
-Goethe sympathized with the American Revolution and later wrote a poem in which he declared "America, you're better off than our continent, the old."
+Goethe sympathized with the American Revolution and later wrote a poem in which he declared, "America, you're better off than our continent, the old."
 He did not join in the anti-Napoleonic mood of 1812, and he distrusted the strident nationalism which started to be expressed.
 The medievalism of the Heidelberg Romantics was also repellent to Goethe's eighteenth-century ideal of a supra-national culture.